department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : No hyphen.

 **Note**
 : Used to call special attention to something.
-It is bolded and never in all caps.
+It should be bolded and never in all caps.
+Use a colon following "Note."

 **Notice of Disagreement (NOD)**
 : Go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.